claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 		- ...well, sort of.
 Sadly it meant that [this formatting problem](#issue-with-site-layout-caused-when-you-push-gemfile-lock-changes) returned.
 - These are the things I tried before I realised the problem was likely the `rvm` section of `.travis.yml` (see explanation above):
 	- Found [this issue](https://github.com/rbenv/rbenv/issues/1138) and [this article](https://bundler.io/blog/2019/01/04/an-update-on-the-bundler-2-release.html) and [this article](https://bundler.io/blog/2019/05/14/solutions-for-cant-find-gem-bundler-with-executable-bundle.html.)
 	- Tried the below steps (not sure they were in that order though).
-Note that I went beyond just looking at bundler versions because I thought everything might have got out of sync because I kept overwriting `Gemfile.lock` because the `mingw` thing kept messing with the formatting of the site.
+Note that I went beyond just looking at bundler versions because I thought everything might have got out of sync because I kept overwriting `Gemfile.lock` because the `mingw` thing kept messing with the formatting of the site (to see an example of a `Gemfile.lock` containing `mingw` references, see [Gemfile-with-mingw.lock](https://github.com/claresudbery/clare-wiki-ably/blob/master/Gemfile-with-mingw.lock)).

 ```bash
 gem install bundler